TankHQ/tank/docs/8-raw-sql.md

 ```

 ### Mixed Results
-In a composite batch, each statement yields either an `Affected` count or one or more `Row` values.
+Each statement yields `Affected` or one or more `Row` values.
 Collect and filter as needed:
 ```rust
 use tank::QueryResult;
 let rows = results